 For many years the MRPC and MassDOT Highway Division have taken traffic counts at numerous locations in Hubbardston, as part of its regional traffic count program.
-Table 3 on the following page lists the traffic counts taken along major routes over the past 10 years by location.
-These locations can be seen on the map in Attachment 2 - Traffic Count Locations Map.
-The locations mentioned in the table will be shown with larger dots on the map and have been conducted regularly for volume comparison purposes.
-Other locations that have been conducted, but not regularly, will be shown with smaller dots and Turning Movement Counts will be shown in green.
+Table C-4 lists traffic counts that were taken along major routes over the past 10 years by location.
+Several locations mentioned in the table have been conducted regularly for volume comparison purposes, with other locations having less frequently conducted counts.